kunrex/Pepper.bot/README.md

     * 5 : Competing
 7. `ActivityText` : The text that appears as your bots activity
 8. `ErrorLink` : The image that appears in the footer when an error occurs
-9. `WriteCommands` : **Not related to the bot program** This value is for the website, it stores whether or not commands need to be written to a JSON file every time a program is run.
+9. `WriteCommands` : _**Not related to the any code**_ This value is for the website, it stores whether or not commands need to be written to a JSON file every time the program is run.
 This file is read to list all the commands on the website.
-10. `WriteLocation`:  **Not related to the bot program** This value is for the website, it stores the location of the file where all commands are written to, in JSON format.
+10. `WriteLocation`:  _**Not related to any code**_ This value is for the website, it stores the location of the file where all commands are written to.
+The commands are written in JSON format.
 This file is read to list all the commands on the website.

 **LavaLink Config**
 1. `Hostname`: The name of the host used to host lava link